Sam Querrey: 2017: First Grand Slam semifinal, American No. 1

 Querrey opened 2017 in Brisbane where he fell in a Round of 32 match to Diego Schwartzman.
 He then won his first two matches in the first major of the season (Australian Open) before falling in straight sets to No. 1 Andy Murray.
 Returning to the US, he helped the US defeat Switzerland in the first round of the Davis Cup by winning his singles match against Adrien Bossel.

 February saw Querrey compete in Memphis where he fell in his opening match to eventual champion Ryan Harrison.
 He then competed at Delray Beach where he fell in the quarterfinals to Juan Martín del Potro in straight sets.
 At the ATP Acapulco tournament he beat David Goffin, Dominic Thiem, and Nick Kyrgios, before defeating world No. 6 Rafael Nadal for his first career victory over the former world No. 1 player and his ninth career ATP singles title.
 At Wimbledon, Querrey defeated Murray in five sets to earn a spot in his first semi-final at Wimbledon.
 Querrey lost to Marin Čilić in the semifinals in 4 sets.
 Furthering his success in Mexico, he won the 2017 Los Cabos Open in August, defeating Thanasi Kokkinakis in the final.

 At the 2017 US Open he became the first male American to reach the quarterfinals since Andy Roddick and John Isner both did so in 2011, at which he was defeated by Kevin Anderson.

-To conclude his 2017 campaign, Querrey was named as an alternate in singles for the 2017 ATP Finals but did not get to play at all.
+To conclude his 2017 campaign, Querrey was named as an alternate in singles for the 2017 ATP Finals but did play.